IanDaugherty/Capstone1/README.md

 ![GamesPlayed](/images/top10gamesplayed.png)

-The top most-played games look similar between ownership and playtime, but we can really see Dota 2’s dominance on the Steam market, with almost 1,000,000 hours bewteen approximately 4,800 users.
+It would make sense that the top most played would look similar to most owned, but we can really see Dota 2’s dominance on the Steam market, with almost 1,000,000 hours bewteen approximately 4,800 users.

 ![TotalTime](/images/totaltime_pie.png)